Iron in Well Water: What Berks County Homeowners Need to Know

 PFAS and PFOA contamination has been documented in public water supplies across Bucks, Montgomery, and Chester counties.
 RO is one of the only residential methods that effectively removes them.

-Lead and Heavy Metals
+and Heavy Metals

 Lead from older plumbing, arsenic from well water geology, and other heavy metals including chromium and cadmium.
 Common in older housing stock throughout Reading, Allentown, and Pottstown.